inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 {{% callout note %}}

-Note that I transformed `r` and `phi` independently; in fact, I mostly just experimented with the distance.
+Note that I herein transformed `r` and `phi` independently; in fact, I mostly just experimented with the distance.
 The real fun stuff happens when transformation contains a combination of both (for example, as [this post implies](https://math.stackexchange.com/questions/2124869/converting-a-uniform-distribution-variable-to-a-normal-distribution-one), you could transform into a Gaussian).

 {{% /callout %}}